trskop/command-wrapper/man/command-wrapper-config.1.md

 manual page section *EXIT STATUS*.
 Any *EXIT STATUS* codes specific to this subcommand will be listed below.

+`1`
+:   When invoked with `--edit` this status code is returned when no
+    match/selection has been made.
+This happens when input ends up being empty and there is nothing to select.
+This is the same status code as `fzf` returns under the same conditions.

+    This extends the use of `1` as an exit status.
+See `command-wrapper(1)` manual page to see in what other cases this exit code is returned.

+`130`
+:   When invoked with `--edit` this status code is returned when selection menu
+    was interrupted by **ESC** or **q**.
+This is the same status code as `fzf` returns in this case.

 # FILES AND DIRECTORIES